 Fluoride is a mineral that helps prevent tooth decay and dental cavities.
 It may be added to local water supplies, toothpastes, and other mouth care products.
-If your child is younger than 3 years, ask your dentist if it's okay to use a rice-sized amount of fluoride toothpaste.
-Use a pea-sized amount for children ages 3 to 6 years.
-Teach your child not to swallow the toothpaste.
+Pediatric dentists recommend that you use a rice-sized amount of fluoride toothpaste up to age 3.
+Ask your dentist if this is right for your child.
+Use a pea-sized amount for children ages 3 to 6 years.footnote 1

-If your child has a high risk of getting cavities, your dentist may recommend additional sources of fluoride.
-These include supplements or a gel or varnish the dentist applies to your child's teeth.
+If your child has a high risk of getting cavities, your dentist may recommend other sources of fluoride.
+These include supplements or a gel or varnish that the dentist applies to your child's teeth.
 Use supplements only as directed.
 And keep them out of reach of your child.
-Too much fluoride can be toxic and can stain a child's teeth.
+Too much fluoride can be toxic.
+And it can stain a child's teeth.

-Too much fluoride swallowed during the early childhood years may cause white, brown, or black spots or streaks on the outside of the teeth (fluorosis).
-This may also cause the tooth enamel to become rough.
+Too much fluoride swallowed during the early childhood years may cause white, brown, or black spots or streaks on the outside of the teeth.
+These stains on the teeth are called fluorosis.
+They may also cause the tooth enamel to become rough.

-- Fluorosis develops during the first 8 years of childhood while the outer enamel layer of the teeth is still growing.
+- Fluorosis occurs during the first 8 years of childhood while the outer enamel layer of the teeth is still growing.

-- Fluorosis is not harmful to your general health.
-In rare, severe cases of stains caused by too much fluoride, a dentist may bleach the teeth to remove stains or may bond resin fillings onto the tooth to cover stains.
+- Fluorosis isn't harmful to your general health.
+In rare, severe cases of stains caused by too much fluoride, a dentist may whiten the teeth to remove stains.
+Or the dentist may bond resin fillings onto the tooth to cover stains.

 Author: Healthwise Staff